The drag and drop actions

 pushEventTo

-function to send a message to the LiveView
+function to send a message to the LiveView server.

 Let’s add the following code to handle the new messages in

-Note that Elixir
+Note that Elixir requires

-the handle_event
+the handle_event function definitions

 to be grouped.